stanlemon/twistoflemonpod/content/blog/002-2018-macbook-pro.md

 ---
 title: "Episode 2 - The 2018 MacBook Pro"
 date: "2018-08-01T02:18:22.000Z"
+categories:
-categories: "general"
+  - "general"
-tags: "apple, macbooks, technology"
+tags:
+  - "apple"
+  - "macbooks"
+  - "technology"
 ---

 Stan and Jon take a look at their current Apple products (specifically Mac) and workflows, talk about their history using Apple products, and take a look at the recently release MacBook Pro as they look toward purchasing updates.